Bi-Coloured-Python-Rock-Snake/creature/README.md

 As you can
 see, this repository is placed in the "Bi-Coloured-Python-Rock-Snake" group.
-When I titled it that way, I considered function colors a bad thing, however I have come to a conclusion that the matter is far from unambiguity.
+When I titled it that way, I considered function colors a bad thing, however I have come to a conclusion that the true matter of things is far from unambiguity.
 There are many nuances to this but shortly speaking, I embraced the Python way of things.